-These statistics have remained largely unchanged over the past few years and a “Bridging the Gap” initiative is underway to examine, and address, some of the barriers to retaining female staff in the field.
-With civilian field staff representing 53 per cent of all United Nations Secretariat staff, an increase in the number of civilian women in peace operations will help towards increasing the number of female staff serving with the United Nations at large.
+These statistics have remained largely unchanged over the past few years.
+During 2013, the Departments of Field Support, Peacekeeping Operations and Political Affairs undertook a project called "Bridging the Civilian Gap in Peace Operation" to better understand the barriers to attracting, retaining and advancing female staff in the field.
+The report has been published and recommendations are being developed for implementation in 2014 and beyond.
+With civilian field staff representing 53 per cent of all UN Secretariat staff, an increase in the number of civilian women in peace operations will help towards increasing the number of female staff serving with the United Nations at large.

 Find out more in our gender statistics section or download the Consolidated Statistical Information on Female Military and Police Personnel in UN Peacekeeping Operation from 2005 - 2010 .

 For its part, the Department of Peacekeeping Operations (DPKO) continues to respond to the call in all Women, Peace and Security mandates to increase the numbers of women in peacekeeping by advocating for the deployment of more women.
 However the ultimate responsibility for getting more women into the military peacekeeping lies with the individual countries that contributing troops and police.